 8. Porte Cailhau

 Decorative as well as defensive elements form the beautiful fort palace which was built in 1495 and dedicated to Charles VIII.
+Not much inside the palace has changed since its construction in the 15th century.
 The top floor offers a splendid view of the Pont de Pierre and Garonne.
+Enjoy the mesmerizing views of the Bordeaux city from the top of this castle which once used to be the entry to this city.
 It’s among the top places to visit in Bordeaux and must not be missed!

 Address: Place du Palais, 33000 Bordeaux, France